ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/logicmonitor/sdt.md

 ✖ All other datapoints and devices remain active

 ## How to Apply SDT

 Below is an example of how the SDT tab looks and where the key options appear:

 ![SDT](files\sdt-tab.png)

-Clicking the “Schedule SDT” button opens a screen where you can define:
+Clicking the (Schedule SDT) button opens a screen where you can define:

 The start date and time
 The end date and time